-- 1. Plays key role in inculcating research culture among faculty and students. - 2.
-Facilitates in organizing inter and intra institutional workshops, seminars, on various academic curricular, co-curricular and extracurricular themes including quality related themes - 3.
-Facilitates in designing formats of Teaching Plans with focus on Learning Objectives, Outcomes and teaching methods including student centric and experiential learning designed. - 4.
-Act as a nodal agency of the Institution for coordinating quality-related activities, including adoption and dissemination of best practices - 5.
+1. Plays key role in inculcating research culture among faculty and students.
+2. Conducts formal and informal department staff meetings to focus on Innovation in teaching especially student centric and participatory learning.
+3. Conducted regular meetings with HoDs and conveners of academic and administrative committees on various quality enhancement measures, practices, procedures etc...
+4. Act as a nodal agency of the Institution for coordinating qualityrelated activities, including adoption and dissemination of best practices 5.
 Prepares Annual Quality Assurance Report (AQAR) as per guidelines and parameters of NAAC, to be submitted to NAAC.